 For those looking to spend more time in the GalÁpagos, this 17-day itinerary includes visits to several islands and loads of opportunities to observe unique wildlife.
 From colonies of marine iguanas, to blue-footed boobie nesting sites and the coolest€ting giant tortoises in the Western Hemisphere, the GalÁpagos are so much more than a collection of islands; they’re a lesson in evolution itself (and a fun one, at that!).

 Arrive at anytime.
 Arrival transfer included.

 Day 2 Mariscal Sucre International Airport/Seymour Airport (1B, 1L, 1D)

 Take an early flight to the GalÁpagos Islands.
-Head to Bachas Beach to see Sally Lightfoot crabs, flamingos and sea lions.
+Head to Bachas Beach to see Sally Lightfoot crabs, flamingos and marine iguanas.

 Day 3 Genovesa Island (1B, 1L, 1D)

 Visit Darwin Bay and marvel at the sheer number of birds along the many trails.
 Head to El Barranco in the afternoon to see the many types of boobies, including red-footed boobies.